Logo

 2.

-Stewart Granger was born James Lablache Stewart in Old Brompton Road, Kensington, West London, the only son of Major James Stewart, OBE and his wife Frederica Eliza.
+Stewart Granger was born James Lablache Stewart in Old Brompton Road, Kensington, west London, the only son of Major James Stewart, OBE and his wife Frederica Eliza.

 3.

-Stewart Granger was the great-great-grandson of the opera singer Luigi Lablache and the grandson of the actor Luigi Lablache.
+Stewart Granger was the great-great-grandson of the Italian-French-Irish opera singer Luigi Lablache and the grandson of the actor Luigi Lablache.

 4.